FeLiNa0/parallelly/README.md

     sleep0 'sleep 0.1'
-parallely will run 10 commands sequentially FORCE_SEQUENTIAL is set: Waiting for command sleep1 to finish STATUS IS 0
-FORCE_SEQUENTIAL is set: Waiting for command sleep2 to finish STATUS IS 0
-FORCE_SEQUENTIAL is set: Waiting for command sleep3 to finish STATUS IS 0
-FORCE_SEQUENTIAL is set: Waiting for command sleep4 to finish STATUS IS 0
-FORCE_SEQUENTIAL is set: Waiting for command sleep5 to finish STATUS IS 0
-FORCE_SEQUENTIAL is set: Waiting for command sleep6 to finish STATUS IS 0
-FORCE_SEQUENTIAL is set: Waiting for command sleep7 to finish STATUS IS 0
-FORCE_SEQUENTIAL is set: Waiting for command sleep8 to finish STATUS IS 0
-FORCE_SEQUENTIAL is set: Waiting for command sleep9 to finish STATUS IS 0
-FORCE_SEQUENTIAL is set: Waiting for command sleep0 to finish STATUS IS 0
-10 commands finished in 1.332 second
+parallely will run 10 commands sequentially FORCE_SEQUENTIAL is set: Waiting for command sleep1 to finish FORCE_SEQUENTIAL is set: Waiting for command sleep2 to finish FORCE_SEQUENTIAL is set: Waiting for command sleep3 to finish FORCE_SEQUENTIAL is set: Waiting for command sleep4 to finish FORCE_SEQUENTIAL is set: Waiting for command sleep5 to finish FORCE_SEQUENTIAL is set: Waiting for command sleep6 to finish FORCE_SEQUENTIAL is set: Waiting for command sleep7 to finish FORCE_SEQUENTIAL is set: Waiting for command sleep8 to finish FORCE_SEQUENTIAL is set: Waiting for command sleep9 to finish FORCE_SEQUENTIAL is set: Waiting for command sleep0 to finish 10 commands finished in 1.33342 second

 ```